FonazzaStent/AutoBackup/ReadMe.txt

 ----------------------------------
 Description:
-The purpose of the program is to create automatically incremental backup copies of files that get accessed and updated continuously when working at a project.
+The purpose of the program is to create automatically backup copies of files that get accessed and updated continuously when working at a project.
 Examples may include spreadsheets, code scripts, word processing documents, music creation files.

 Instructions:
 - Copy to your project folder, to the desktop or to any other folder the Windows executable file or the Python script (if you have Python installed) .